pivotal/docs-tap/tanzu-build-service/install-tanzu-build-service.md

 >For more advanced details on installing Tanzu Build Service, see
 >[Installing Tanzu Build Service](https://docs.vmware.com/en/VMware-Tanzu-Build-Service/index.html).

-## <a id='tbs-intro'></a> Tanzu Build Service

 VMware Tanzu Build Service automates container creation, management, and governance at enterprise scale.
 Tanzu Build Service uses the open-source [Cloud Native Buildpacks](https://buildpacks.io/) project to turn application source code into container images.
-Build Service executes reproducible builds aligned with modern container standards, and it keeps images up-to-date.
-It helps you develop and automate containerized software workflows securely and at scale.
+It executes reproducible builds aligned with modern container standards and keeps images up to date.
 For more information about Tanzu Build Service, see the [Tanzu Build Service Documentation](https://docs.vmware.com/en/VMware-Tanzu-Build-Service/index.html).

 ## <a id='tbs-prereqs'></a> Prerequisites